arbazargani/wintelligence/README.md

 # Note
-- im umix and linux should run the browser under default security level:
+in umix and linux should run the browser under default security level:

 `google-chrome --disable-web-security --proxy-auto-detect`